-Application Deadline: February 1, 2021 @ 11:59 PM EST. (Application and reference letters of support are due by the deadline.
-The application portal will open in late December 2020.)
+Application submission and reference letters of support are due by the deadline.

-Award Notification: April 15, 2021
+Award Notification: April 15, 2023

-Important: Please click on topics in blue, above, to learn the full details about this award.
+Important: Please read the Program Description below and then click on topics in blue above (Eligibility, Funding, Application Process) to learn the full details about this award.

 - Genetics (Molecular, Pharmaco-, Population, Medical)

 - Genomics (Functional, Structural, Toxico-, Pharmaco-, Comparative)

 - Pathways and Networks

 - Integrative Biology

 - Biomarker Identification and Validation

 Note: Studies that do not involve of human specimens, human data, or patients will not be considered.
 The results of any model system study are required to involve clinical testing in humans in support of the model and be documented in the proposal.
 For basic research projects, please apply to our Drug Discovery program.
 For research on health outcomes and health technology assessment, please apply to our Value Assessment and Health Outcomes Research program.